Abstract

 The neglected human factor

 Why these surprising results?
-A key factor that has been neglected is the impact that wearing a helmet has on cyclist behaviour.
-For some people, having to wear a helmet means no more cycling.
+A key neglected factor is the impact that wearing a helmet has on cyclists behaviour.
+For some people, it means no more cycling.
 For others it means taking more risks.
 Neither reaction improves cycling safety or public health.
-Helmets effect cyclist behavior, as reported by the Institute of Transport Economics in Norway:
+Helmets affect risk taking, as reported by the Institute of Transport Economics in Norway:

 “There is evidence of increased accident risk per cycling kilometre for cyclists wearing a helmet”

-Another factor in risk compensation is that helmets tend to encourage people to ride faster, as reported in 2011 by the Risk Analysis international journal:
+Helmets encourage people to ride faster, as reported by the Risk Analysis international journal:

 “those who use helmets routinely perceive reduced risk when wearing a helmet, and compensate by cycling faster”